confluentinc/librdkafka/README.md

 **librdkafka** is a C library implementation of the [Apache Kafka](http://kafka.apache.org/) protocol, containing both Producer and Consumer support.
-It was designed with message delivery reliability and high performance in mind, current figures exceed 800000 msgs/second for the producer and 3 million msgs/second for the consumer.
+It was designed with message delivery reliability and high performance in mind, current figures exceed 1 million msgs/second for the producer and 3 million msgs/second for the consumer.

 **librdkafka** is licensed under the 2-clause BSD license.